 She is presently working towards her Master of Science in Human Nutrition.
 Her hope is to provide our community with the necessary health education and resources to lead abundant and healthy lives.
 She has a deep passion to see our community thrive, in the same way, she would want to see her own family thrive.
 Her vision for the health initiative is that there would be a sustainable change in our community and a deeper understanding of holistic health and wellness.

-TJ serves as the Head of Sports Programming and as a Community Outreach Advocate for Neighborhood Hope.
+TJ serves as the Head of Sports Outreach and as a Community Outreach Advocate for Neighborhood Hope.
 He facilitates the basketball ministry as well as helping with and supporting other community initiatives.

 TJ has served as a volunteer with then The Abandon Project since January of 2016.
 He began volunteering while he was studying Africana Studies and Sociology at UNC Charlotte.
 His hope is to provide a safe space for children to grow their love of sport, but also to use sports as a way to grow and expand life skills.
 TJ has a passion to see the kids he serves become leaders in their community and to build meaningful relationships in the community.

 Abby was an educator for five years before joining the Neighborhood Hope Family.
 She spent most of her career teaching Kindergarten in the Charlotte area.
 Her greatest passion as a teacher was to be able to foster a genuine love for learning inside and outside of our classroom.
 When she is not teaching or working with Neighborhood Hope, you can find her hanging out with her husband, Zack, and daughter, Jessie!